SaranKavin/Diabetic-Retinopathy-Detection/README.md

-# Diabetic-Retinopathy-Detection
-Here is a complete `README.md` file you can use for your **Diabetic Retinopathy Detection Web Application**:

----

 # Diabetic Retinopathy Detection - Web Application

 This web application allows users to upload retinal images and detect the stage of Diabetic Retinopathy (DR) using a deep learning model built with TensorFlow/Keras.